Program Contact: Anna Norene Carlson 203-582-6455

 On-Campus Residency Requirement

-All students in the online post-professional OTD program are required to attend one summer course at Quinnipiac University for the duration of one week (OT 656).
+All students in the online post-professional OTD program are required to attend an on-grounds, one-week summer course at Quinnipiac University (OT 656).
 Students also are required to attend the Symposium Day at the completion of the second year to present their final project.

 Interprofessional Program of Distinction